HIV/AIDS LONG-TERM SURVIVOR * YOUTH EDUCATION * ADVOCACY * ACTIVISM * RESOURCES

 This is my testimony.

-I do this in hopes of honoring the friends who went through far worse than I did.
-My story carries their love and memories.
+Today, I’m not just surviving—I’m loving, riding, and staying honest in my relationship with God.
+I do this to honor the friends who went through far worse than I did.
+My story carries their memory.

 This is my Gospel.
 It’s raw.
-It’s road-tested, and it arrives in 2026.
+It’s road-tested.
+And it arrives in 2026.

 ~ from The Gospel According to One Tough Pirate